wdangds/blog/content/Notes/Introduction to Network Models/Networks, Crowds, and Markets/Aspects of Networks.md

 4. **Operational Networks**: Examples include networks of suppliers for global manufacturing, networks of users for websites, and networks of advertisers for media companies.

 [![Social Network Model of Relationships in the Karate Club](https://upload.wikimedia.org/wikipedia/en/thumb/8/87/Zachary_karate_club_social_network.png/500px-Zachary_karate_club_social_network.png)](https://en.wikipedia.org/wiki/File:Zachary_karate_club_social_network.png)
-Fig: a network representation of social relationships among the 34 individuals in the karate club studied by Zachary.
+<small>Fig: a network representation of social relationships among the 34 individuals in the karate club studied by Zachary.</small>

 ## II.
 Aspects of Networks (Structure and Behavior)
 ### a.
 Network Structure